techwithtee/techwithtee/README.md

 - 🔭 I’m currently working on my technical skills such as Python, Java, HTML, CSS & JavaScript
 - 🌱 I’m currently learning Technologies such as SpringBoot, JDBC, JSON,  Maven and JUnit5
 - 👯 I’m looking to collaborate on Fashion Related Projects
-- 💬 Ask me about Data Science
+- 💬 Ask me about my ideas for the future of Fashion Tehnology
 - 📫 How to reach me: techwithtee@gmail.com
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I am passionate about Fashion Technology, Women in STEM and Black Girls in Technology.